Last updated July 2026

 About the Museum

 The exhibition design is by Joe Bleakley, with set building and dressing by the Wingnut Films team and lifelike mannequins by Wētā Workshop.
-The visual style is distinctively cinematic — dioramas place pilots and aircraft in carefully staged scenes that reflect the historical context rather than simply displaying objects.
-This Jackson/Wingnut/Wētā creative pipeline is what differentiates Omaka from a conventional aviation museum.
+The visual style is distinctively cinematic, with dioramas placing pilots and aircraft in carefully staged scenes that reflect historical context.
+This creative approach differentiates Omaka from conventional aviation museums.

 Dangerous Skies (WWII)